lichendust/pomo/README.md

 i=("working" "break" "tea break")
 ```

-time periods are defined in seconds.  all strings can be replaced (free multi-language support!).  all parameters are optional.  if left out of the file, they will default to the above.
+Time periods are defined in seconds.
+All strings can be replaced (free multi-language support!).
+All parameters are optional.
+If left out of the file, they will default to the above.

-## installation
+## Installation

-1. put it anywhere on `$PATH`
+1. Put it anywhere on `$PATH`
-2. `chmod` it if you need to
+2. `chmod u+x` it if you need to
-3. call it
+3. Call it